Javier Milei: International trade and payments

 In June, during a meeting in Berlin, Milei and German chancellor Olaf Scholz expressed support for a free trade agreement between the EU and Mercosur.
 An agreement on the free trade deal was announced on 6 December 2024.

 Milei's actions have led to Argentina regaining a favourable relation with the IMF after having been in a precarious position for almost 2 years, securing a 20 billion dollar loan.
 Since July 2022, the country has consistently kept a risk assessment of over 2000 points, well above the continental average of 250 points, marking significant volatility and lack of trust in the market.
 Since Milei's victory, the risk assessment trended downward, falling below 500 points for the first time since 2018.
 The loan is set to be used to disintegrate the remaining capital controls on the peso, as well as aiding the government in building up reserves, which had been exhausted prior to his presidency.
 J. P. Morgan has commented that "The policy advancements represent a significant step forward, enabling the country to unlock a potential that has been stifled for decades due to poor policy-making."
 Argentina is the IMF's largest debtor country.
-The possibility of a peronist victory led towards the market reacting with fear, resulting in the peso depreciating and the central bank having to spend a billion dollars to maintain the currency in its bandwith.
+The possibility of a peronist victory led towards the market reacting with fear, resulting in the peso depreciating and the central bank having to spend a billion dollars to maintain the currency in its bandwidth.
 The market risk index surged due to this reaction.

 By June 2025 foreign inflows of cash grew constrained in Argentina falling 54% in 2024, and as of April 2025 stands at a $3 billion deficit.

-On September 2025, the possibility of Milei losing the midterm elections sent shockwaves throughout the Argentine market, leading towards intervention by the central bank.
-U.S Secretary Scott Bessent's announcement that the American treasury was ready to conduct a 20 billion dollar swap line for Argentina halted the market meltdown, leaving it in a fragile state.
-Milei's attempt on stabilizing the currency has lead towards an increase in purchasing power, which Argentines have exploited by travelling abroad.
+In September 2025, the possibility of Milei losing the midterm elections sent shockwaves throughout the Argentine market, leading towards intervention by the central bank.
+U.S. Secretary Scott Bessent's announcement that a 20 billion dollar swap line for Argentina was ready halted the market meltdown, leaving it in a fragile state.
+Milei's attempt on stabilizing the currency has led towards an increase in purchasing power, which Argentines have exploited by travelling abroad.
 This has cost the government billions.
-Mr. Milei is testing the patience of ordinary Argentines, as his economic triage cuts into salaries and pushes up the cost of living.
+Mr. Milei is testing the patience of ordinary Argentines, as his economic reforms cuts into salaries and pushes up the cost of living.

 Shortly after Milei's strong performance and victory in the 2025 legislative elections, the Argentinian bond market surged, with dollar notes due in 2035 having increased by 23% in one day.
 Argentina's risk index plummeted by 40% (1081 to 652) in the same day.

+Seeing the relative stability of Argentina's economy post elections, US banks revisited the deal for a 20 billion dollar swap, downsizing it to 5 billion dollars.